Michele Clark: Career

 Clark began her journalism career at WBBM-TV, a CBS station in Chicago.
 She became a CBS News correspondent at a time when few women and few African Americans worked as network correspondents, and was hired at around the same time as three other women: Connie Chung, Lesley Stahl, and Sylvia Chase.
-Clark was the first black woman network reporter for CBS Television.
+Clark was the first Black woman network reporter for CBS Television.
 Even though she was a new reporter, Clark was assigned to cover the 1972 Democratic Party presidential primaries for CBS.
 This has been described as her "most prominent assignment".
 She was slated to become a correspondent on 60 Minutes in 1973.

 Death

-Clark died on December 8, 1972, at the age of 29, in the crash of United Air Lines Flight 553 at Midway Airport.
+Clark died on December 8, 1972, at the age of 29, in the crash of United Air Lines Flight 553 at Midway Airport in Chicago.
 At the time of her death, Clark was working on reporting related to the Watergate scandal, which was still being covered up.
 This has led to speculation that, if Clark had not died, she might have broken news of the Watergate scandal.
 Clark's presence on the flight became a feature in conspiracy theories regarding the crash of Flight 553, suggesting that the crash was related to a cover-up of Watergate.

-Recognition
+Recognition and legacy

 Clark has been identified as a "star" journalist who died at the start of a promising career.
 Bill Kurtis recalled that at Clark's funeral, CBS executive Richard S. Salant said that Clark's death was "as if Ed Murrow had died at a young age".

-Clark is the namesake of Michele Clark Magnet High School, a high school in Chicago, Illinois.
+Clark is the namesake of Michele Clark Magnet High School, a public magnet high school on the west side of Chicago, Illinois.
 The school was originally called Austin High School when it opened in 1972, but was renamed in honor of Clark in 1974.

 After Clark's death, the summer program that she attended at Columbia University was renamed the Michele Clark Fellowship Program for Minority Journalists, partly in recognition of efforts she had made to keep the program running when it had run low on funds.
 Clark is also the namesake for the first fellowship of the Radio Television Digital News Association, the Michele Clark Fellowship.
 She has continued to be memorialized on CBS television.

+Clark was portrayed by Prema Cruz in the 2023 HBO miniseries White House Plumbers.